 Manifold Gauge Readings

-A manifold gauge set measures refrigerant pressures inside of an air conditioning system.
+An A/C manifold gauge set measures refrigerant pressures inside an air conditioning system.
 An automotive air conditioner has a high and low side, divided by a metering device and the A/C compressor.
-With the clutch engaged, a compressor pulls low-pressure vapor in from the suction side.
-It compresses and discharges it at a higher temperature and pressure through the discharge side.
+A compressor pulls low-pressure vapor from the suction side with the clutch engaged.
+It then compresses and discharges it at a higher temperature and pressure through the discharge side.

-These pressures and temperatures are highly predictable and affected by the ambient or outside temperatures.
+These pressures and temperatures are highly predictable and affected by ambient or outside temperatures.
 They increase as the outside temperature increases and decrease as the outside temperature decreases.
-When the low side is high, and the high side is low, the compressor is not functioning properly.
-This is true whether it is a CCOT (cycling clutch orifice tube), or a TXV (thermostatic expansion valve) system.
+When the low side is high, and the high side is low, the compressor is not functioning properly, whether it is a CCOT (cycling clutch orifice tube) or a TXV (thermostatic expansion valve) system.

 When a system is static and not in operation, the pressures are equalized and very close to each other.
-A slight hissing sound can often be heard while the pressures are equalizing, immediately after shut down.
-As the compressor wears and gets weak, the high and low side readings of the system start getting closer to static.
+A slight hissing sound occurs while the pressures equalize immediately after shutting down.
+As the compressor wears and weakens, the system's high and low side readings start getting closer to static.